Kopalnioki

-Kopalnioki (English: Liquorice, German: Lakritz Bonbons) is a hard Silesian candy without filling, with a mint-anise taste, common since the end of the nineteenth-century.
+Kopalnioki (German: Kräuterbonbons, literally "herbs candy") is a hard Silesian candy without filling, with a mint-anise taste, common since the end of the nineteenth-century.

 Ingredients

 The candy are produced from sugar, anise oil, hypericum extract, melissa and mint as well as colouring - carbo medicinalis.

 Etymology

-The name of the candy (kopalnioki, a variation of the dialectal Polish word for coal mines, kopalnie or coal miners, kopalnicy) can be explained by the dark colour and coal chunk shape of the sweet.
-Other explanations state the candy was given to coal miners to protect their throat from coal particles.
-Coal miners would often take a few pieces for their children and as such popularised the sweet.
+The name of the candy, originally just called Kräuterbonbons ("herb candy" in German), evolved into Polish kopalnioki, which is derived from the Polish word for coal mines, kopalnie.
+It can be further explained by the dark colour and coal-like shape of the sweet.
+During the times of the Province of Silesia, the candy was given to coal miners to protect their throat from coal particles.
+Coal miners would often take a few pieces for their children which popularised the sweet and kept it common even when the region became Polish.